|

 Back to Blog

+What Dad Really Wants for Father’s Day6/10/2025 Nothing beats a message of genuine appreciation While every dad is unique, most dads will long remember a heartfelt letter, voice note, or video message of appreciation.
+This is an excellent gift for all Dads, from new ones to Grandpas.
+Here’s why: Meaningful Memories: Long after a product has worn out or been given away, this message will continue to inspire and remind him of the special bond he shares with his children.
+Personal Touch: These forms of appreciation are highly personalized, making them stand out compared to purchased gifts.
+Recognition and Validation: A letter, voice note, or video can articulate specific moments and qualities you admire, providing a sense of recognition and validation.
+Emotional Connection: Not everyone has a storybook father-child relationship.
+Consider that an honest and heartfelt message about what is appreciated versus faults and past hurts may help heal wounds and create a deeper emotional connection.
 We wish you all a Happy Father’s Day!
-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit www.vnannj.org to learn more about our home health care and hospice services.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
 If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog

-Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey so we know a thing or two about healthy aging, how to successfully “age in place” to avoid hospitalization and nursing homes, and also what services people need to recover from illness and surgery at home.
+Join VNANNJ in Supporting Families and Advancing Care More than 6 million Americans are living with Alzheimer’s, and millions more are caring for someone they love with the disease.
+This June, Visiting Nurse Association of Northern New Jersey stands with families facing the daily challenges of memory loss and cognitive decline.
+As part of Alzheimer’s & Brain Awareness Month, we’re raising awareness about the importance of early diagnosis, brain health, and compassionate in-home care for those affected.
+Whether it’s skilled nursing, home health aides, or caregiver support, our team provides the personalized care and guidance families need to navigate Alzheimer’s and related conditions.
+Learn more about Alzheimer’s here: The Alzheimer's Association.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
 We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
-Did you know that Medicare and supplemental insurance often do not cover all the care our patients and caregivers need?
-If you would like to help, please visit vnannj.org/donate or call the VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
-Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.
+Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
+If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org. |